Is it okay to consume multiple CBD products at the same time?

 A high-quality CBD oil will typically cost you in excess of $100 for a 4-week supply.
 If you add CBD edibles to the mix, you could be looking at over $200 a month just to consume a serving of each every day.

 There is no harm in alternating between the two.
-You could take CBD oils for one month and CDB edibles for the next, all while staying within the recommended dosage.
+You could take CBD oils for one month and CDB edibles for the next, all while staying within the recommended amount.
 But if you’re taking servings of both every day it can get very expensive.

 The Results May Change